Omaha race riot of 1919: Aftermath

 The lawlessness continued for several hours after Brown had been lynched.
 Both the police patrol and emergency automobile were burned.
 Three times, the mob went to the city jail.
 The third time its leaders announced that they were going to burn it (but never did).
 Meanwhile, Omaha officials requested assistance from the United States Army, which had been going on long before Brown was killed.

 The riot lasted until 3 a.m., on the morning of September 29.
 At that hour, federal troops, under command of Colonel John E. Morris of the 20th Infantry, arrived from Fort Omaha and Fort Crook.
 Troops manning machine guns were placed in the heart of Omaha's business district; in North Omaha, the center of the black community, to protect civilians there; and in South Omaha, to prevent more mobs from forming.
 Major General Leonard Wood, commander of the Central Department, came the next day to Omaha by order of Secretary of War Newton D. Baker.
 Peace was enforced by 1,600 soldiers.

+By September 30, the city was described by a New York Times correspondent as "quiet" with around 800 soldiers patrolling streets and 500 troops held in reserve to respond to any further emergencies, and an Army balloon was deployed over the city.

 Martial law was not formally proclaimed in Omaha, but it was effectively enacted throughout the city.
 By the request of City Commissioner W.G.
 Ure, who was acting mayor, Wood also took control over the police department.

 On October 1, 1919, Brown was laid to rest in Omaha's Potters Field.
 The interment log listed only one word next to his name: "Lynched".

 Causes and consequences

 The Omaha Riot was denounced throughout the country.
 The arrest and prosecution of mob leaders was widely demanded.
 Police and military authorities apprehended 100 of the participants on charges ranging from murder to arson and held them for trial.
-The Army presence in Omaha was the largest in response to any of the race riots, with 70 officers and 1,222 enlisted men.
-By early October, the emergency had passed and the Army contingent declined to two regiments by the middle of the month.

-Omaha police would identify another 300 people wanted for questioning, including Loebeck's brother who had disappeared.
+General Wood initially blamed the disturbance on the Industrial Workers of the World.
 The district court ordered a grand jury to convene and investigate the riots, and a grand jury was impaneled on October 8.
 After a six-week session, the grand jury issued a report that criticized the Smith administration for ineffective leadership and police incompetence.
 Army witnesses testified to their belief that more prompt police action could have controlled the riot.
 One hundred and twenty indictments were handed down for involvement in the riots.

 Of the 120 persons indicted for involvement in the riot, most were never successfully prosecuted, and all were eventually released after serving no term of imprisonment.

-IWW accusations

-General Wood initially blamed the disturbance on the Industrial Workers of the World, as part of the Red Scare then prevalent in the U.S. This interpretation was not supported by the evidence, however.